 - Alerts: dissimilar to push notifications, alarms stay on-screen until you physically delete them.

-An ongoing mobile push message, sectioned or generic, makes a desire to move quickly.
+An ongoing mobile push message, sectioned or generic, creates a desire to move quickly.
 It can productively retarget clients and trigger instant purchases.
 However, there is no guarantee the customer will complete the intended action.
-Sending smart, behaviour-based mobile push notifications can increase change rates by 4X.
+Sending smart, behavior-based mobile push notifications can increase change rates by 4X.

 Did you know that nearly 90% of apps that are downloaded onto a mobile device are opened once, and then they are never used again?
 Only 16% of users will try out an app more than twice (Digital Trends).